Japan - JP - JPN - JPN - East and Southeast Asia

 Background

 In 1603, after decades of civil warfare, the Tokugawa shogunate (a military-led, dynastic government) ushered in a long period of relative political stability and isolation from foreign influence.
-For more than two centuries this policy enabled Japan to enjoy a flowering of its indigenous culture.
+For more than two centuries, this policy enabled Japan to enjoy a flowering of its indigenous culture.
 Japan opened its ports after signing the Treaty of Kanagawa with the US in 1854 and began to intensively modernize and industrialize.
 During the late 19th and early 20th centuries, Japan became a regional power that was able to defeat the forces of both China and Russia.
 It occupied Korea, Formosa (Taiwan), and southern Sakhalin Island.
-In 1931-32 Japan occupied Manchuria, and in 1937 it launched a full-scale invasion of China.
-Japan attacked US forces in 1941 - triggering America's entry into World War II - and soon occupied much of East and Southeast Asia.
-After its defeat in World War II, Japan recovered to become an economic power and an ally of the US.
-While the emperor retains his throne as a symbol of national unity, elected politicians hold actual decision-making power.
-Following three decades of unprecedented growth, Japan's economy experienced a major slowdown starting in the 1990s, but the country remains an economic power.
-In March 2011, Japan's strongest-ever earthquake, and an accompanying tsunami, devastated the northeast part of Honshu island, killed thousands, and damaged several nuclear power plants.
-Prime Minister ABE Shinzo was reelected to office in December 2012, and embarked on ambitious economic and security reforms to improve Japan's economy and bolster the country's international standing.
-In November 2019, ABE became Japan's longest-serving post-war prime minister; he resigned in September 2020 and was succeeded by SUGA Yoshihide.
-KISHIDA Fumio became prime minister in October 2021.
+In 1931-32, Japan occupied Manchuria, and in 1937, it launched a full-scale invasion of China.
+Japan attacked US forces at Pearl Harbor, Hawaii, in 1941, triggering America's entry into World War II, and Japan soon occupied much of East and Southeast Asia.
+After its defeat in World War II, the country recovered to become an economic power and a US ally.

 Environment - current issues